xregistry/spec/core/spec.md

 ### Groups

-Groups represent top-level entities in a Registry that act as a collection mechanism for related Resources.
+Groups represent top-level entities in a Registry that typically act as a collection mechanism for related Resources.
+However, it is worth noting that Groups do not have to have Resources associated with them.
+It is possible to have Groups be the main (or only) entity of a Registry.
 Each Group type MAY have any number of Resource types within it.
-This specification does not define how the Resources within a Group type are related other.
+This specification does not define how the Resources within a Group type are related to each other.

 The serialization of a Group entity adheres to this form: